mutanyi/foundation-maker/README.md

 **FoundationMaker** is a code generator for use with the Laravel PHP framework (5.3 and up) Artisan command line tool.

-FoundationMaker adds 17 new artisan commands, providing ready-made templates for CRUD generation, Views and Datagrids, with ajax-powered search, column sorts and pagination.
+FoundationMaker adds 18 new artisan commands, providing ready-made templates for CRUD generation, Views and Datagrids, with ajax-powered search, column sorts and pagination.
 You can create, migrate and test a foundation of code with crud and views in under a minute.
 You can also make your own custom templates and tokens for use with FoundationMaker.
+There is also a command to make an instant social app.

 Help **[Support FoundationMaker](#support-foundationmaker)**.